simanadler/kfp-components/get_data_endpoints/README.md

 Input:
 * train_dataset_id -  data catalog ID of the dataset on which the ML model is trained
 * test_dataset_id - data catalog ID of the dataset containing the testing data
-* namespace - namespace in which the FybrikApplication yaml is applied (recommend using kubeflow namespace)
-* intent - purpose for which the data is being used
-* run_name - name of the run instance - lowercase letters only

 Outputs:
 * train_endpoint - virtual endpoint used to read the training data